CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">

-You will be then redirected to a new page desplaying the defouald encryption options.
-Here, you can specify the name of the bukcet in which the data should be uploaded to.
-If you don't fill in a specific name, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with 13 digit number based on creation time).
+You will be then redirected to a new page displaying the default encryption options.
+Here, you can specify the name of the bucket in which the data should be uploaded to.
+If you don't fill in a specific name, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with a 13 digit number based on creation time).
 Note that **it is not possible to rename buckets**.

 If you create a new bucket use the following **suggestions to name it**: